 15. Self-explanation rubric

 I will summarize the passage in my own words.
-Score my summary on: (a) accuracy, (b) coverage of main argument, (c) inclusion of one inference, (d) absence of overclaim.
+Score my summary on: (a) accuracy, (b) coverage of the main argument, (c) inclusion of one inference, (d) absence of overclaim.
 Suggest one specific revision.

 Passage: {paste}